 What grade repertoire piece should be played?

-This varies across a range of instruments and styles with a recommendation of Grade 4 as a guideline.
-Your child’s private music tutor will be best placed to recommend repertoire.
-The panel’s suggestions include pieces that reflect the candidate’s delivery of technical skills including pitch, rhythmic ability and timing, dynamics and expressive qualities, stylistic interpretation or understanding of musical elements, as well as confidence and preparation of the repertoire.
+- This varies across a range of instruments and styles with a recommendation of AMEB Grade 4 as a guideline.
+Your child’s private music tutor should recommend the repertoire.
+The panel suggests the candidates choose repertoire showing technical skills, including pitch, rhythmic ability, dynamics, and expressive qualities.

-Backing tracks are the preferred option.
-Live accompanists must be arranged prior, providing details to the school in advance.
-Backing tracks are recommended for vocalists and for some instrumental solo arrangements and should be discussed and selected with guidance from your child’s tutor.
-The track should not have the candidates part, eg, singing along with the original song of a recorded performance.
+- Backing tracks are the preferred option.
+Backing tracks are recommended for vocalists and some instrumental solo arrangements, and should be discussed and selected with guidance from your child’s tutor.
+The track should not have the candidate's part, eg, singing along with the original song of a recorded performance.
 Piano auditions do not require accompaniment.

-What to expect during the audition - Live auditions only
+What to expect during the audition - Round 2 Live Auditions

 CAPA Music Tutoring Program